shashankgroovy/learning_algos/sorting/mergesort/README.md

 3. Finally, repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining which will be a sorted list.

+>Note:
+>* The merge opertation is a time consuming and slow operation.
+ * During the merging process, a situation may arise when we run out of elements in one of the lists.
+We must, hence stop the merging process and copy rest of the elements from unfinished list into the final list.
 Running Times
 -------------
 O(n Log n)